urbit/azimuth-js/docs/constitution.md

 <a name="module_ecliptic.setManagementProxy"></a>

 ### ecliptic.setManagementProxy ⇒ <code>Object</code>
-Configure the management address for all ships owned by the message sender.
+Configure the management address for all points owned by the message sender.

 **Kind**: static property of [<code>ecliptic</code>](#module_ecliptic)
 **Returns**: <code>Object</code> - An unsigned transaction object.